Steps to use Vevox when using YouTube Live

 Student feedback can be collected via the survey feature or with a moderated Q&A session during teachings.
 By adding subtitles or closed captions to your Livestream, students can be directed to join the Q&A or surveys via their mobile devices.

-During teaching you can decide when to open up the Q&A in your present view option via the meeting status control bar.
-Read more about the meeting status control bar.
+During teaching you can decide when to open up the Q&A in your present view option via the session status control bar.
+Read more about the session status control bar.

 Or ask students to complete a survey in their own time and at their own pace.